eppak/legolaravelway/readme.md

 | Laravel Backpack | https://backpackforlaravel.com/docs/4.0/introduction |

 # License
-Nova and Backpack trademarks are ownet by the respective creators, source code not included.
+Nova and Backpack trademarks are owned by the respective creators, source code not included.